Welcome

 Information Systems IV - Digital Platforms & Services TT W1 N.N.

-In addition, we have two industry-on-campus collaborations connected to WIN:
+In addition, two industry-on-campus groups belong to WIN:

 Digital Service Innovation (DSI) - IBM Industry-on-Campus Group Prof. Dr. Gerhard Satzger, Dr. Carsten Holtmann